nsiwek1/neuro140project/README.md

 ## repo structure
 I used the Jupyter Notebook for most of my project but as i was reusing certain cells multiple times/with checking different versions of code
 Due to that the .ipynb files are not cleaned up, but they still show most of the results used in the paper.
-The .py files have cleaned version of code that should be better to read through
+The .py files have cleaned version of code that should be better to read through.

+Final Writeup contains the details of methods, results and conclusions.

+## acknowledgements

+All code was written by me, experiment 3 version 2 was conceptually inspired by "A generalized deep learning model for multi-disease Chest X-Ray diagnostics" Bajwa et al.